 After his departure from Zappa’s band, Lowell George invited his previous Zappa members to create a new band.
 The band was popularly known as Little Feat.
 The members included Roy Estrada on the bass guitar, Bill Payne on the keyboards, and Richie Hayward on the drums.

-George mostly played the role of lead guitarist, utilising his slide guitar technique.
+George mostly played the role of lead guitarist, utilizing his slide guitar technique.
 However, Ry Cooder actually played the slide guitar on “Willin'” on their 1970 debut album as George was unable to play because of an injury to his hand.

 Mark Brend noted that Lowell George used a certain compression technique, which accentuated his sound, making it possible for him to play such progressive lines.
 Instead of the contemporary steel or glass finger tube, Lowell George started his slide playing by making use of a Sears spark plug socket wrench casing.

 Their debut album was not commercially successful, only selling 11,000 copies after its initial release.
-This led them to the release their second album Sailin’ Shoes in 1972, a more bluesy album compared to their first.
+This led them to release their second album Sailin’ Shoes in 1972, a more bluesy album compared to their first.

 The album included the second version of “Willin,'” this time with Lowell on slide guitar.
 Kenny Gradney replaced Roy Estrada as the bassist, who left to join Captain Beefheart’s Magic Band.
 Estrada later claimed his reasoning for leaving the band was nothing personal, just an eagerness to leave South California, where the air pollution wasn’t helping his asthma.

-Little Feat added more members some of who were Lowell’s old schoolmates at Hollywood High School, percussionist Sam Clayton and second guitarist Paul Barrere.
-Together they recorded and released a New Orleans sounding funk based album titled Dixie Chicken in 1973.
+Little Feat added more members some of who were Lowell’s old schoolmates at Hollywood High School, percussionist Sam Clayton, and second guitarist Paul Barrere.
+Together they recorded and released a New Orleans sounding funk-based album titled Dixie Chicken in 1973.

 The album, produced by Lowell George himself, is considered to be their landmark album.
 The title track, “Dixie Chicken” became one of the most popular Little Feat songs.
 The collective members went on to release four more albums within the next five years, becoming one of the most significant West coast acts of the 1970s.